Apurva8/DemoProject/README.md

 # DemoProject

-In this project, test scripts were written to automate some testing scenarios related to real life actions on different type of applications using __Robot Framework__.
+In this project, test scripts were written to automate some testing scenarios related to real time actions on different type of applications using __Robot Framework__.

 ---